TJU-DRL-LAB/self-supervised-rl/RL_with_Environment_Representation/ccm/README.md

 - Python 3.6+ (tested with 3.6 and 3.7)
 - torch 1.10+

-other dependencies are same as [PEARL](https://github.com/katerakelly/oyster).
+Other dependencies are same as [PEARL](https://github.com/katerakelly/oyster).

 ## Example Usage